EPAM-JS-Competency-center/cloud-development-course-initial/2_serving_spa/task.md

 3. Create a pull request to the `master` branch.
 4. Submit the link to the pull request for crosscheck

-## Evaluation criteria (each mark includes previous mark criteria)
+## Evaluation criteria (70 points for covering all criteria)

 ---

-- **60** - S3 bucket has been created and configured properly.
+- S3 bucket has been created and configured properly.
 The app has been uploaded to the bucket and is available though the Internet.
 Nothing else has been done.
   _(Link to S3 bucket/website is provided.
 There is no Pull Request in the YOUR OWN frontend repository.)_
-- **80** - In addition to the previous work a CloudFront distribution is created and configured properly and the site is served now with CloudFront and is available through the Internet over CloudFront URL, not S3-website link (due to changes in bucket’s policy...).
+- In addition to the previous work a CloudFront distribution is created and configured properly and the site is served now with CloudFront and is available through the Internet over CloudFront URL, not S3-website link (due to changes in bucket’s policy...).
   _(Link to CloudFront website is provided.
 S3-website shows 403 Access Denied error.
 There is no Pull Request in the YOUR OWN frontend repository.)_

+## Additional (optional) tasks

+---
-- **100** - `Serverless-finch` and `serverless-single-page-app` plugins are added and configured.
+- **30** - `Serverless-finch` and `serverless-single-page-app` plugins are added and configured.
 The app can be built and deployed by running npm script command.
   _(Link to CloudFront website is provided.
 PR with all changes is submitted in the YOUR OWN frontend repository and its link is provided for review.)_

 NOTE: YOU SHOULD WORK IN YOUR OWN FORKED REPOSITORY, NOT IN COMMON